warp-contracts/academy/redstone-academy-docs/docs/elementary/smartweave.md

 >
 > — SmartWeave protocol

-In order to fully understand the process of contract creation I advice you to read full protocol linked below.
+In order to fully understand the process of contract creation we advise you to read full protocol linked below.

 :::info